video

 And for my composite shape on the left, the height of the rectangle is 12 centimetres.

-And because it is a radius already given, we do not need to do anything with it.
+The quarter circle's radius is also 12 centimetres, and because it is a radius already given, we do not need to do anything with it.

-Pause here, to label all possible sides of your composite shape on the right.
+Pause here to label all possible sides of your composite shape on the right.

 We can now find the area of each composite part.